Breastmilk: Pumping, Collecting, Storing

 gives you more specific instructions, follow their recommendations.

-Be sure to read the instruction manual for the breast pump and collection kit you
+Before you begin to pump, read the instruction manual for the breast pump and collection

 getting ready to pump, during pumping, or when storing milk or transporting it to

 Always wash and rinse your hands thoroughly before handling any clean pump parts,

 your breasts, or the milk collection bottles or containers.

 Certain pump collection kit parts must be cleaned and sterilized according to the

 instruction manual.
 Most recommend thorough cleaning of these parts after each use

 and sterilizing parts at least once in 24 hours.